 - Listening is a vital skill in every organization.
 Here are three tips to help increase listening in your workplace.

 - I am offering a limited number of one-hour consulting or coaching sessions, FREE!
 Please contact me to take advantage of this offer.

 - I’m finally launching my thinkstory facebook page.
 If you have a chance please give it a like.
 Thank you!

-- I’m busy!
-I’ll be at the Rocky Mountain Storytelling Conference in Golden, CO; at the Northlands Storytelling Conference in Lake Geneva, WI; in NJ, Chicago, Massachusetts and other places over the next few months.
-If you’re interested in consulting, a workshop or coaching please let me know, I’m likely in your neighborhood soon.
+- I’m on the road with worked booked in Kentucky, Florida, New Jersey, New York, Connecticut, Minnesota and Boston in the next few months.
+If you’re interested in consulting, a house concert, workshop or coaching please let me know, I’m likely in your neighborhood soon.